EnderFlop/hackuiowa2022/README.md

 # What it does
 Processes many highlighted paragraphs into summarized excerpts, then displays them on an additional website.
 It also summarizes the summaries for a big picture overview!
+Review your entries any time or take a quiz with generated multiple choice questions that will help prepare you for your test!

 # How we built it
 A Chrome Extension adds a button to you right click field when highlighting text.
 `Click Add to Text Summary` to send it to the Python/Flask backend which manipulates the data and summarizes it with OpenAI's GPT-3.
+It also generates a multiple choice question for each summary allowing you to simulate a test and see how much you remember.
-Finally, when you load sumthingsummarize.com, you can find all your saved summaries on our React frontend!
+Finally, when you load the webpage, you can find all your saved summaries on our React frontend!

 # Challenges we ran into
 We had to learn Flask from scratch, and we ran into a lot of issues with CORS when sending PUSH requests to the backend.
 We managed to get it all sorted out and working with some help from the organizers.